machinekoder/uni-print-3d-cura/README.md

 This plugin enables to use Cura with Machinekit and velocity extrusion.
 Furthermore, it also adds a machine configuration for the [UNI-PRINT-3D 3d printer](https://github.com/thecooltool/UNI-PRINT-3D).
+For more details please take a look at [my blog post](http://machinekoder.com/?p=9).

 ### Install
 Use following command to install the files to your Cura installation.